gobo-eiffel/gobo/test/gelint/validity/vhpr3/test4/Readme.txt

 TEST DESCRIPTION:
 ----------------------------------------------------------------------
-Class BB inherits from CC [BIT name], where `name' is a constant attribute declared of value 32 in class BB.
-But 'BIT name' is not only made up of class names nor names of formal generic parameters.
+Class BB inherits from CC [like name], but 'like name' is not only made up of class names nor names of formal generic parameters.
 Validity VHPR-3 is violated.
+Furthermore `name' is not the final name of a feature in class BB
 ----------------------------------------------------------------------

 TEST RESULTS:
 ----------------------------------------------------------------------
-ISE Eiffel 5.0.016:    FAILED     Does not report VHPR-3, but the
+ISE Eiffel 5.0.016:    OK
-                                  compiled program crashes during
-                                  execution.
-SmallEiffel -0.76:     PASSED     Does not report VHPR-3 and interprets
+SmallEiffel -0.76:     PASSED    Does not report VHPR-3 but reports the
-                                  'BIT name' as 'BIT 32'.
+                                 fact that `name' is not the final name of a feature in class BB.
-Halstenbach 3.2:       FAILED     Compiler crash in Degree 3.
+Halstenbach 3.2:       OK
 gelint:                OK
 ----------------------------------------------------------------------